hphelion/documentation/devplatform/stackato/user/services/data-services.html.md

 This can be accomplished in two steps.

-First, create a script file in the app's root directory that uses the same data source variables from STACKATO\_SERVICES as the ones being used in the app.
+First, create a script file in the app's root directory that uses the same data source variables from VCAP\_SERVICES as the ones being used in the app.
 This file will open a connection to the database, create tables, and insert records as necessary, as in this Perl example: